BMCAutismFriendly/socialstories/README.md

 You have an option here to change the color of the tile that this story will have on the main page.
 There are six colors available: blue, teal, orange, red, green, and purple.
 Type your favorite option in place of "teal" in the section that says ```class="main-button teal"``` above.

 ### Step 6: Enjoy the story!
 Congrats!
-You've added a Social Story!
+You've added a social story!